Understanding Adderall Addiction

 • They are labeled as Adderall 30mg tablets but don’t contain the same ingredients

-• The tablets are round and white in color and don’t have any markings on them
+• They may be tablets that are round and white in color without any markings on them

-• It comes in a blister pack, while real Adderall comes in a bottle
+• They may come in a blister pack, while real Adderall comes in a bottle

-• Real Adderall has a National Drug Code (NDC) number, while the fake version claims to have an “NDS” number.
+• Real Adderall has a National Drug Code (NDC) number, while the fake version may claim to have an “NDS” number

-• The ingredients listed misspells “Amphetamine Aspartate” as “Amphetamine Aspartrte.”
+• The ingredients listed may misspell “Amphetamine Aspartate” as “Amphetamine Aspartrte”

 Back to top

-By far, the most common street name for Adderall is ‘addy(s).’ nine times out of ten, this is what you’ll hear when talking about Adderall.
-Even patients with a prescription often shorten the name to Addy when speaking in conversation.
+By far, the most common street name for Adderall is ‘addy(s).’
+Nine times out of ten, this is what you’ll hear when talking about Adderall.
+Other popular street names include:

 • Study Buddies